khulnasoft/AiKit/docs/overview/related_work.rst

 .. _`RWorks Vendor-Specific APIs`: related_work/vendor_specific_apis.rst
 .. _`RWorks Vendor-Specific Compilers`: related_work/vendor_specific_compilers.rst
 .. _`RWorks ML-Unifying Companies`: related_work/ml_unifying_companies.rst
-.. _`RWorks What does Ivy Add?`: related_work/what_does_ivy_add.rst
+.. _`RWorks What does Aikit Add?`: related_work/what_does_aikit_add.rst

-In this section, we explain how Ivy compares to many other very important and related pieces of work, which also address fragmentation but at other areas within the ML stack.
+In this section, we explain how Aikit compares to many other very important and related pieces of work, which also address fragmentation but at other areas within the ML stack.

 Firstly, we need to look at the overall ML stack, and understand how the high level frameworks relate to the low level components.